mviereck/x11docker/README.md

  -  `x11docker [OPTIONS] --exe COMMAND`
  -  `x11docker [OPTIONS] --exe -- COMMAND [ARG1 ARG2 ...]`

-To run only a new X server with window manager:
+To run only an empty new X server:
  -  `x11docker [OPTIONS]`

 Have a look at `x11docker --help` to see all options.